 Getting to know new coworkers is relatively easy when you work together in a physical office space.
-When you spot a new person at the water cooler, you’ll eventually say hello, chat about weekend plans, and become better team members and collaborators as a result.
-But if you’re working from a home office, it’s easy to keep your head down, get your work done, and fly under the radar without anyone ever noticing you—and that’s not a good thing.
+When you spot a new person at the water cooler, you can walk up and say hello, chat about weekend plans, and become better team members and collaborators as a result.
+But if you’re working from a home office, it can take a long time to get acquainted.
+Try out these icebreakers to break down barriers and build great working relationships, even if your team members are located on different continents.

 What Makes a Good Virtual Icebreaker

 Not all icebreaking activities are created equal—what works for a team in a physical office simply may not work for a distributed or partially distributed team.
 The best icebreakers for distributed teams possess the same three characteristics:

 We don’t need to tell you how busy you are.
 Who has time for a day-long training session in the middle of a busy week?
 Icebreakers for a distributed team need to pack a lot of punch in a short amount of time.
 Consider activities that take about 20 minutes to integrate your new team members swiftly without building frustration within your existing team.
 Nobody wants to spend an entire afternoon introducing themselves when they’re on a tight deadline.